dbissell6/GREStudy/README.md

   vocabulary.csv - two columns of GRE words and definition.
 Defs are not used, made by NLTK

-  Main -  contains code for inputting random GRE word and outputting a question, the answer and decoy answers.
-This is sent to kivy to generate GUI.
+  syn_gen.py -  contains code for inputting random GRE word and outputting a question, the answer and decoy answers.
+This is
+  sent to kivy to generate GUI.

   Kivy_SM - python file containing all of the Kivy code